ismferd/cloudy-serf-lab/README.md

 - Use 1 raspberry as Bootsrap Server.
 - Join the other raspberrys to cluster.
 - Check the resilence.
-- Expose services from raspberrys and watch how Serf through [gossip](https://www.serf.io/docs/internals/gossip.html) will be able to communicate changes to other nodes.
+- Expose services and watch how Serf through [gossip](https://www.serf.io/docs/internals/gossip.html) will be able to communicate the changes to other nodes.

 # Let's do it
 ## 1- Cloudynizing raspberrys: